Ryandaydev/portfolio-project-previous/chapter7/readme.md

 ```

 ## Software Development Kit (SDK)
-*Coming Soon*

-Check back for the Python SDK for our API.
+If you are a Python user, you can use the PySWC SDK to interact with our API.
+Full information is available [here](sdk/README.md).